AnkitSinghSenwal/Notes-App/README.md

 The is a note making application which allow you to create, update, and delete note(s).

-This appliction use firebase for storing notes data.
+This appliction use localstorage to store notes data.